 Did you know that social media posts which contain images result in a 650% higher engagement level than posts without?

-In a world where visuals have become an essential part of content, you may want to illustrate your characters for your eLearning content.
+In a world where visuals have become an essential part of the content, you may want to illustrate your characters for your eLearning content.

 Consider what your characters will wear.
 This could save a lot of time explaining what they do and who they are.